 If the installation via Settings->Update->Update via PC is not working or does not install the new firmware properly, continue with this last step, the emergency installation!

-This time we will use the Recovery Menu of the PS Vita for installing the firmware (For your information, you navigate with the keys of the Vita, not with the touchscreen, inside of the recovery menu!).
+This time we will use the Recovery Menu of the PS Vita for installing the firmware (For your information, you navigate with the keys of the Vita inside of the recovery menu, not with the touchscreen!).

-For this type of installation are all 3 firmware images (rel, pre and sd) necessary, thats why i said you should download and upload all 3 of the images, not just the release image.
+For this type of installation are all 3 firmware images (rel, pre and sd) necessary, thats why the installation takes a bit longer than usually.

-Shut the PS Vita down (Hold the power button and select shut down).
-Next start the PS Vita with this button combination:
+Shutdown the PS Vita (Hold the power button and select shutdown).
+Then start the PS Vita while holding this button combination:

 PS-Button + R + Power button